 The race to secure an H1B visa is more competitive than ever.
 The lottery system may be a random selection, but there are a number of ways you can increase your chances of being one of the lucky applicants and also factors that will work against you with your application.
 Here are some simple tips you can follow to make sure you optimize your chances of securing an H1B visa.

-4 Tips to Increase Your Chances at an H1B Visa
+4 Tips to Increase Your Chances of Getting an H1B Visa

 The USCIS accepts applications in April and, believe us, they come in thick and fast.
-The last thing you want to do is miss the deadline so it’s important to be prepared and has your application ready with plenty of time of time to spare.
+The last thing you want to do is miss the deadline so it’s essential to be prepared and has your application ready with plenty of time to spare.

 You’ll need to work with your employee to ensure that all of the prep work for your applications is completed in a timely manner, particularly if they’re new to the process of submitting applications or submitting an application for a number of different employees.